vyca2017/content/content/reference/relay-api/mutations/modifying-one-to-one-edges.md

     - chietu0ahn
 ---

-# Modifying edges for one-to-one relations with the Relay API
+# Modifying edges for one-to-one relations

 A node in a one-to-one [relation](!alias-goh5uthoc1) can at most be connected to one node.